 Programming also involves many elements that require memorization, such as API references, design patterns, and commands.
 AI automatically generates questions from technical documentation, helping you retain knowledge that is ready for real-world use.

-Getting Started -- 3 Steps to Begin Right Now
+Getting Started in 3 Steps

-2. Upload your study materials (supports PDF, text, and images)
+- Upload your study materials (supports PDF, text, and images)

-3. Start learning with AI-generated cards (feel the difference with just 15 minutes a day)
+- Start learning with AI-generated cards (feel the difference with just 15 minutes a day)

 Conclusion